harvard-lil/website-static/app/_posts/2026/2026-05-26-introducing-the-law-skills-hub.md

 These are open questions, not rhetorical ones.
 The honest answer is that the hub is a hypothesis, and the next year of work is testing it.

-**An Invitation**
+**An invitation**

-For now, we have a basic site, a public repository, and a small, but growing set of example skills.
+For now, we have a basic site, a public repository, and a small but growing set of example skills.
 We are continuing to refine what is already there, add new skills, and learn where the approach holds and where it begins to fray.

 We are hoping to talk with more people who are willing to share procedural knowledge with us.
 Sometimes that means a formal contribution.
 Sometimes it means an issue or a pull request.
-Sometimes it just means a conversation where we record how someone thinks through a reoccurring task, what they notice, what they warn against, and what they have learned.
+Sometimes it just means a conversation where we record how someone thinks through a recurring task, what they notice, what they warn against, and what they have learned.

 If you are an institution thinking about something like this on your own campus, we would rather collaborate than duplicate.
 The hub's value grows if other libraries are stewarding their own skills.